Soil biology: Bacteria

 Bacteria are single-cell organisms and the most numerous denizens of agricultural fields, with populations ranging from 100 million to 3 billion in a 'teaspoon' of productive soil.
 They are capable of very rapid reproduction by binary fission (dividing into two) in favourable conditions.
 When in its exponential phase of growth Escherichia coli is thus capable of producing 1 milliard more in just 1 hour.
 Most soil bacteria live close to plant roots in the rhizosphere and are often referred to as rhizobacteria, helping plants to grow.
 Bacteria live in soil water, including the film of moisture surrounding soil particles, where some are able to swim by means of flagella.
 The majority of the beneficial soil-dwelling bacteria need oxygen (and are thus termed aerobic bacteria), whilst those that do not require air are referred to as anaerobic, and tend to cause putrefaction of dead organic matter.
-Aerobic bacteria are most active in a soil that is moist (but not saturated, as this will deprive aerobic bacteria of the air that they require), and neutral soil pH, and where there is plenty of food (carbohydrates and micronutrients from organic matter) available.
+Aerobic bacteria are most active in a soil that is moist (but not saturated, as this will deprive aerobic bacteria of the air that they require), and neutral soil pH, and where there is plenty of food available (carbohydrates and micronutrients from organic matter).
 Hostile conditions will not completely kill bacteria; rather, the bacteria will stop growing and get into a dormant stage, often in the form of clay-coated quiescent colonies, and those individuals with pre-adaptive mutations or rapidly evolving better-adapted traits may compete better in the new conditions.
 Some Gram-positive bacteria (e.g. Bacillus, Clostridium) produce spores in order to wait for more favourable circumstances, and Gram-negative bacteria get into a "nonculturable" resting stage.
 Bacteria are colonized by persistent viral agents (bacteriophages) that replicate in bacterial hosts and promote gene transfer, a property of bacteria-virus relationships now currently used in genetic engineering.

 From the organic gardener's point of view, the important roles that bacteria play are: